Minotaur Beetle

 The minotaur beetle belongs to the family of earth-boring dung beetles.
 This shiny, black beetle might not be the monster from Greek mythology but it gets its scientific name from the monster Typhon, a giant with a hundred dragon or snake heads.

 It’s very easy to tell the males and females apart.
-The males have a kind of antlers, or horn-like growths protruding from their neck plate.
+The males have some kind of antlers, or horn-like growths protruding from their neck plate.

-Earth-boring dung beetles are not endangered.
-But minotaur beetles have become rare in Germany, so have been placed under environmental protection.
+In general, earth-boring dung beetles are not endangered.
+But minotaur beetles have become rare in Germany, so they have been placed under protection.

 Unlike the dor beetle, the minotaur beetle is a rare sight.
 The entrances to their tunnel systems are, however, easy to see.
 These are small, round openings of around 0.4 inch (1 cm) in diameter.